scipp/scippneutron/docs/developer/data-stream.rst

 FlatBuffers
 -----------

-Kafka does not dictate how data are serialised to be transmitted in a message over the network.
+Kafka does not dictate how data are serialized to be transmitted in a message over the network.
-The ESS streaming system uses `FlatBuffers <https://google.github.io/flatbuffers/>`_ for serialisation.
+The ESS streaming system uses `FlatBuffers <https://google.github.io/flatbuffers/>`_ for serialization.
-Data to be serialised with FlatBuffers are described by an IDL schema, the FlatBuffer compiler ``flatc`` can be used to generate code from the schema which provides a builder class with which to construct the serialised buffer, as well as methods to extract data from the buffer.
+Data to be serialized with FlatBuffers are described by an IDL schema, the FlatBuffer compiler ``flatc`` can be used to generate code from the schema which provides a builder class with which to construct the serialized buffer, as well as methods to extract data from the buffer.

 Each type of data, for example neutron detection events, sample environment measurement, experiment run start event, etc has an associated FlatBuffer schema.
 These are stored in a repository `<https://github.com/ess-dmsc/streaming-data-types/>`_.
-The ESS has also developed a Python library to provide a convenient "serialise" and "deserialise" method for each schema `<https://github.com/ess-dmsc/python-streaming-data-types/>`_, this is available as a conda package `<https://anaconda.org/ess-dmsc/ess-streaming-data-types>`_.
+The ESS has also developed a Python library to provide a convenient "serialize" and "deserialize" method for each schema `<https://github.com/ess-dmsc/python-streaming-data-types/>`_, this is available as a conda package `<https://anaconda.org/ess-dmsc/ess-streaming-data-types>`_.

 Each schema file defines a ``file_identifier``, which comprises 4 characters.
-These are the first 4 bytes in the serialised buffer.
+These are the first 4 bytes in the serialized buffer.
 It is ESS convention to also use these 4 characters in the schema filename and the module name in the ``streaming-data-types`` python library.
 If breaking changes are made to a schema, such as changing field names or removing fields, then a new ``file_identifier`` is defined.

-It may be worth noting that we have found extracting data from serialised FlatBuffers in Python to be efficient, but serialising can be much more efficient in C++, particularly if serialising very many small buffers.
+It may be worth noting that we have found extracting data from serialized FlatBuffers in Python to be efficient, but serializing can be much more efficient in C++, particularly if serializing very many small buffers.